Welcome to 2nd Toowoomba Joey Scouts.

 Ceremonies

 There is a simple standard for the opening, closing, welcoming and going up ceremony.
-The opening and closing ceremonies can vary, but there are core elements that must be included: The Leader breaks the flag for the opening ceremony, the Joey Scout may salute when the flag is broken, the Joey Scout theme "help other people" will be spoken and the Leader lowers the flag for the closing ceremony and a short prayer of thanks is used.
-For the going up ceremony see the Cub Scout Section.
+The opening and closing ceremonies can vary, but there are core elements that must be included: A seven year old Joey breaks the flag for the opening ceremony, the Joey Scout may salute when the flag is broken, the Joey Scout theme "help other people" will be spoken and the Leader lowers the flag for the closing ceremony and a short prayer of thanks is used.

 Joey Scout Uniform